nichoth/nichoth/src/_posts/dev-diary-fission.md

 > You'd need to run your own js-ipfs (https://www.npmjs.com/package/ipfs) instance and then connect to your remote node.
 We use https://www.npmjs.com/package/ipfs-message-port-client as a js-ipfs proxy and then use js-ipfs in a SharedWorker through an iframe.

+So that means the lower-level storage is abstracted by ipfs; you don't have to think about indexedDB, etc.

 * you would pass the js-ipfs instance/client to webnative via the set function above
 * userIpfs is the js-ipfs instance/client

 > You'd just need to tell your remote ipfs server to pin this one CID.
 Which you can do using its HTTP API.

 > Basically, every time you call fs.publish(), you'd do that.